 Trail Ridge Road, Rocky Mountain National Park

-Rocky Mountain National Park is jam-packed with majestic peaks that tower more than 12,000 feet, and it also hosts an extensive road system that provide visitors easy access to everything from lowland meadows, rivers and aspen groves to subalpine forests and even alpine tundra region.
+Rocky Mountain National Park is jam-packed with majestic peaks that tower more than 12,000 feet, with plenty of scenic hiking trails to explore.
+It also hosts an extensive road system that provides visitors easy access to everything from lowland meadows, rivers and aspen groves to subalpine forests and even alpine tundra region.
 Trail Ridge Road is one of 10 America’s Byways in Colorado and a national designated All American Road.
 Its highlights include entire sweeps of the Rockies, in every direction.
-It stretches for 48 miles, from Estes Park on the east side of the park to Grand Lake on the west – at its peak, it winds across the tundra to its high point at 12,183 feet in elevation, offering jaw-dropping views and wildlife sightings, including elk, moose, bighorn sheep, marmots and more, right from the comfort of your vehicle.
+It stretches for 48 miles, from Estes Park on the east side of the park to Grand Lake on the west.
+At its peak, it winds across the tundra to its high point at 12,183 feet in elevation, offering jaw-dropping views and wildlife sightings, including elk, moose, bighorn sheep, marmots and more, right from the comfort of your vehicle.

 Dinosaur Diamond Scenic Byway

 This loop trip begins and ends at Dinosaur National Monument in Colorado, situated along its border with Utah.
 You’ll be able to channel your inner paleontologist while traversing a landscape that’s home to some of the most significant dinosaur fossils on Earth.
 Gaze at the wide open spaces highlighted by multi-colored rock formations, and checking out Carnegie Quarry, a world-renowned site with almost 1,500 visible dinosaur fossils and interesting interactive exhibits.
 You may want to stop in Fruita as well, the gateway to Colorado National Monument, and a remote high desert region that showcases a rich heritage and diverse flora and fauna with impressive monoliths and gorges.